- Hatch Patterns Overview

 Editing Hatch Patterns

 A preview dialog box of the hatch pattern you selected will open.
-Here, you can view a larger preview of the pattern.

 Always test the output of any adjusted hatch pattern in Paper Space.
 The system will automatically scale the pattern appropriately for Model Space.
 Remember: When you change a hatch pattern's scale, you're changing it for all future use by the whole office.
 Be careful!